JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/make-extend-selection/index.md

 leadin: |
     *Want to select code and remain keyboard-centric?*

-    PyCharm has actions and keybindings to quickly select code, semantically, through scopes and across languages.
+    GoLand has actions and keybindings to quickly select code, semantically, through scopes and across languages.
 Extend and shrink selections with ease.